zruncho3d/DuelingZero/INSTRUCTIONS.md

 A distinct color per gantry and per toolhead really does help keep things sane!
 It's easy to get turned around when the gantry is upside-down, and when each gantry itself is flipped from the usual V0 orientation.

+NOTE: quantities (e.g., "_x2") are for the whole printer.
+So if you have two distinct-color gantries, do half of the totals for each even-quantity part with each color.

+NOTE: sSome files are missing here currently, which will be needed to match the default size: specifically:
+* longer front and side skirt parts
+* wider side fans
+* baseplate dxf

+The good news - the gantry parts are all scalable!
+You can start on the gantry if you want.

 ## Assembly Instructions

 In general, the CAD should be your primary reference.
 Don’t expect 100% of all screws and nuts to be present in CAD, though... the model is already big enough, and I've left out some bits that should be obvious.